Skip to content

 screenshot of Keycloak providing signing certificate

-• The callbackUrl http://localhost:3000/api/auth/login/saml (opens new window) is your application's absolute URL processing login requests returning from IdP via redirecting the user's browser after successful authentication.
+• The callbackUrl https://localhost:3000/api/auth/login/saml is your application's absolute URL processing login requests returning from IdP via redirecting the user's browser after successful authentication.
 The path should be addressing the same endpoint triggering the authentication, thus it should be very similar to the example.
 It works due to routing defaults.

 No matter your eventual redirect URI, you have to configure it as a valid redirect URI at your IdP.

-• According to that, the logoutCallbackUrl http://localhost:3000/api/auth/logout (opens new window) is your application's absolute URL processing logout requests after returning from IdP via redirecting the user's browser.
+• According to that, the logoutCallbackUrl https://localhost:3000/api/auth/logout is your application's absolute URL processing logout requests after returning from IdP via redirecting the user's browser.
 Just like before, the path should be addressing the same endpoint triggering the logout.
-Don't forget to declare it a valid redirect URI at your IdP, too.
+Do not forget to declare it a valid redirect URI at your IdP, too.

 Restart your hitchy instance.
-Open browser at http://localhot:3000/api/auth/current (opens new window) and get a response like this one:
+Open browser at https://localhot:3000/api/auth/current and get a response like this one:

 {"success":true,"authenticated":false}